USA and World Games

 The 2018 USA Games will showcase the limitless talents of people with intellectual disabilities while promoting the barrier-breaking power of sport to promote inclusion and acceptance.
 The event will also celebrate Special Olympics' 50th anniversary in 2018.

 Special Olympics Connecticut is proud to be sending athletes and Unified Sports partners to the 2018 USA Games to compete in bocce, tennis, bowling, track & field, swimming and basketball.
+To learn more about Team members and make a donation to support them, please click here.

 Lesley Morgan - Head of Delegation